ICT381/ict381-lab-notes/LAB_3B.md

 The bookings table has one row per booking, and **every row has its own Delete button**.
 You asked for "the Delete button" and there are multiple of them.

 Playwright stopped instead of picking one.
-That is on purpose in Playwright strict mode.
+That is intentional in Playwright's strict mode.

 ### Step 3 - Say which one you mean